The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 Madhu reached him in six steps.
 “Bishu—”

 “Not now,” Bishu said.
 He sat down against the stone.
-He opened his pothi.
-He turned to a clean page.
+Opened his pothi.
+Turned to a clean page.

 He was going to need a different approach.

 This is a work of historical fiction.
 The characters of Bishu Maharana, UshaRani, Madhu, and Dharmapada are drawn from Odia oral tradition and legend.
-Dialogue, scenes, and personal details are products of the author’s imagination.
-The story is inspired by the legendary accounts surrounding the construction of the Konark Sun Temple.
+Dialogue, scenes, and personal details are the author’s invention.
+Inspired by the legendary accounts surrounding the Konark Sun Temple.
 Hamija is a fictional character.
-Any resemblance to actual persons or events beyond the historical record is unintentional.
+Any resemblance to real persons beyond the historical record is unintentional.